Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the specific action ('generate a table of contents') and resource ('from Markdown headers'), distinguishing it from sibling tools like 'convert_markdown_to_html' or 'format_html' that handle different markdown transformations.
-It's precise about what it creates and from what source.
+The description clearly states the tool's action ('generate a table of contents') and resource ('from Markdown headers'), making it unambiguous.
+It distinguishes well from sibling tools, none of which handle markdown TOC generation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.